ZooHillData/zoos/README.md

 ### Incremental Adoption

-Libraries specifically designed for:

-- incremental adoption and wide version interoperability
+Libraries are designed specifically for incremental, low effort adoption and wide version interoperatbility.
-- value adding features for every app
-  (by providing entrypoints into the abstractions up the chain)

-If you have an ideas to...
+If you have ideas to...

 - remove an assumption so your use case is met
 - reduce friction in adopting this library
 - make upgrading to take advantage of latest features easy
+- make the library simpler or more flexible

 , please [start a discussion](https://github.com/ZooHillData/zoos/discussions/new?category=ideas).